Data-driven Policy Transfer with Imprecise Perception Simulation: Experiments

-We also experimentally verified that guiding decreases path-planning time or allows to plan paths in more-dimensional spaces.
+We also experimentally verified that guiding decreases path-planning time or allows to plan paths in larger action spaces or with longer planning horizon.
 A~summary of computation times is shown in~\autoref{tab:results-guiding}.
-Notice the required time decreases with further iterations when parameters do not change, which shows that the policy is a~good heuristic.
-The increase in planning time in the last iteration is because we collected new $\tau_r$~samples and retrained the generator on them, but the policy from iteration~6~was trained on a~generator based on a~different real dataset, which decreased performance of the policy as a~heuristics.
 We also tried unguided planning with \SI{200}{ms} resolution, but no path was found in one hour.